userexperior-technologies/integration-guide/docs/ios.md

 5. Click on the + button under the `Embedded Binaries` section.
 6. You will see UserExperior.framework nested inside a `Frameworks`.
 7. Select the UserExperior.framework and click `Add`.
 8. Set `Always Embed Swift Standard Libraries` to `Yes` in Build Setting panel of project as well as app target.
-(Specially if your project based on old objective c project)
+(In case your project is based on old Objective-c project)

 And that's it!